psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 The kynge therof made a present,
 And sent yt to a lady gent
-Was bom in Cornewayle :
+Was born in Cornewayle :
 She was a lady bryght and schene
 And also ryght will besene,
 Wythout any fayle.